 Over the past 6 years, the Apeel Time-Lapse Machine has taken around 4 million pictures across various experiments by snapping once every 30 minutes.

 How was the machine made?
 What technology does it use?

 We also use TensorFlow, Google's open-source software for machine learning, which empowers an especially promising type of image analysis.
-As our research teams continue to mark thousands of individual images as either acceptable or unacceptable examples of color and other produce traits, the machine is teaching itself to recognize new images as being inside or outside of quality parameters.
+As our research teams continue to mark thousands of individual images as either acceptable or unacceptable examples of color and other produce traits, our models learn these produce quality features, and how to automatically distinguish them in new images.

 Which fruit are you most excited to see in the time-lapse room?

 Whenever our research team brings in strawberries, I know that we’re in for something fun.
 The differences between Apeel-treated strawberries and non-treated strawberries are very stark, with the non-treated strawberries inevitably becoming shriveled and covered in mold, while the Apeel strawberries remain fresh.